jupyter/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

 When creating a new kernel, we need to define a different "specs" file for each possible parameter combination used by the executable.
 For example, the xeus-cling kernel supports three different versions of the `C++` language, `C++11`, `C++14`, and `C++17`, which is specified by the `--std` command-line option.

 When installing xeus-cling, we install three almost identical kernel specs.
-The only difference is the last parameter of the execution command `-std=c++X`.
+The only difference is the last parameter of the execution command `--std=c++X`.

 When more than one parameter is available, the number of possible combinations grows in a combinatorics fashion.